mkrull/golang-minikube-seed/README.md

 # Golang Minikube Seed

-This is a seed to showcase how to easily build and run Go applitions in Minikube.
+This is a seed to showcase how to easily build and run Go applications in Minikube.

 ## Prerequisites